DDTBOX/tutorials/DDTBox Tutorial.md

 6. If the procedure has not been stopped then repeat steps 4 and 5 for k = 2, k = 3, ... k = m.

-*Detail the assumptions and shortcomings of this method*

-**Permutation testing based on maximum t statistics**

-This option uses the approach described in [Blair and Karniski (1993)]().
+**Permutation testing based on maximum t statistics** This option uses the approach described in [Blair and Karniski (1993)](dx.doi.org/10.1111/j.1469-8986.1993.tb02075.x).
-Their method is guaranteed to control the family-wise error rate but is much more sensitive to detect effects compared to the Bonferroni correction.
+Their method is guaranteed to control the family-wise error rate in the strong sense but is usually more sensitive to detect effects compared to the Bonferroni correction.
 The method is implemented in DDTBox as follows:

 1. Run paired-samples t-tests for each analysis time window and record t statistics resulting from each test.